peak-gao/code-notes/README.md

     - Examples (as real-world as possible)

 ### *mini-2 notes format*
-these extend mini-1 notes.
+These extend mini-1 notes.
 Because...I don't like puting everything into one file.
 Also, since I use WebStorm it takes a ton of memory to work in md files that get too long.

 - **Topic Header** (matches the headers in mini-1)
     - More Details that extend the list in mini-1